MSRConnections/Azure-training-course/Content/BigData/Hadoop Spark and PowerBI on Linux HOL/Hadoop Spark and PowerBI on Linux HOL.md

         main()
     </pre>

-    The reducer program reads in "word <tab> 1" line, looks up the word in the groups, and adds the number of instances found to the total instances, and writing the data to standard output.
+    The reducer program reads in "word &lt;tab&gt; 1" line, looks up the word in the groups, and adds the number of instances found to the total instances, and writing the data to standard output.

 1. (OS X and Linux Users) The two Python scripts are provided for you in the directory called HadoopSource, which is in the same location as this PDF file.
 You need to get those two files to your HDInsight cluster you created in Exercise 1.
 Open a Terminal window and change to that directory.
 For example, if you copied these files to your Documents directory and put them in a directory called A4R, you would issue the following command